bright/new-www/src/pages/blog/2020-07-22-erc20-substrate-nest-example.md

   }
 ```

-As a result of this function we get the extrinsic hash.
+As a result of this function, we get the extrinsic hash.
 It is not the block hash, because the transaction was yet only submitted to the transaction query.
-Extrinsic hash alone is not unique over the chain, so we would prefer to know the block hash. `apiContract.call()` function does not expose a parameter to pass a callback function to observe the events.
-Therefore we will use a function from the basic polkadot api this time.
+The extrinsic hash alone is not unique over the chain, so we would prefer to know the block hash. `apiContract.call()` function does not expose a parameter to pass a callback function to observe the events.
+Therefore we will use a function from the basic Polkadot api this time.

 ```javascript
 call: AugmentedSubmittable<(dest: LookupSource | Address | AccountId | AccountIndex | string | Uint8Array, value: Compact<BalanceOf> | AnyNumber | Uint8Array, gasLimit: Compact<Gas> | AnyNumber | Uint8Array, data: Bytes | string | Uint8Array) => SubmittableExtrinsic<ApiType>>;